Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - **Niche Clothing** Items like belly dancer attire or unusual pieces (e.g., turtle shells, bloodied suits) are restricted to characters with relevant historical/roleplay context and require staff approval.
 Misuse is punishable.

+- **Native Tailors** Native Tailors may only make native clothing through the mannequins.

 - **Restricted Items** Black KKK hoods, nudist/inappropriate attire, and extreme immersion-breaking items are prohibited.
 Other restricted pieces require staff approval via a ticket for specific use.

 - **Access** Script is job-locked to tailors; higher ranks may access niche items with approval.
 It supplements, not replaces, the existing crafting system for small items.

 - **Roleplay** Mid-scene Outfit changes need IC justification.
 Excessive use without context is Fail RP.

 # Gilded RP Animal PED Rules
 # General rules

 - You must act as your chosen PED animal would realistically behave.
 Domesticated animals will be more willing to be around humans, while wild animals will be afraid of almost all humans.